aitoralmeida/european_parliament_election_2014/README.md

 Please, use the following reference if you use this dataset for your research:

+Bilbao-Jayo, A., & Almeida, A. (2018).
+Automatic political discourse analysis with multi-scale convolutional neural networks and contextual data.
+International Journal of Distributed Sensor Networks, 14(11), 1550147718811827.

 Aitor Almeida, Juan Sixto, Oscar Peña, Braulio Gomez, Guillem Martí.
 Tweets for the campaign period of the 2014 European Parliament election.
 URL: https://github.com/aitoralmeida/european_parliament_election_2014/